Efficient Data-Driven Optimization with Noisy Data: Decision-Making with Noisy Data

-Remark that the class of all predictor prescriptor pairs is very rich as Definition \ref{def:dd_prediction-regular} imposes only mild structural restrictions.
-The Berge maximum theorem \cite[p.\ 116]{berge1997topological} indeed implies that the optimal value function $\tilde v(P') = \min_{z\in Z} \tilde c(z, P')$ of any regular formulation is a continuous function on $\mc P'(\Xi)$ already when the constraint set $Z$ is merely compact.
-The correspondence $P'\mapsto \set{z\in Z}{\tilde c(z, P')< \tilde v(P')+\epsilon}$ of $\epsilon$-suboptimal solutions in a regular formulation is consequently lower semicontinuous \cite[Corollary 4.2.4.1]{bank1982non} for any $\epsilon>0$.
+{ For regular predictors we have that the observed random cost $\tilde c(\tilde z(P'_N), P'_N)$ converges almost surely to $\tilde c(\tilde z(O\star P), O\star P) $ as the empirical distribution $P_N'$ converges almost surely to $O\star P$ following \cite[Theorem 11.4.1]{dudley2018real} for every $P\in \mc P$.} Remark that the class of all regular formulations is very rich as Definition \ref{def:dd_prediction-regular} imposes only mild structural restrictions.
+The Berge maximum theorem \cite[p.\ 116]{berge1997topological} indeed implies that the optimal value function $\tilde v(\hat P') = \min_{z\in Z} \tilde c(z, \hat P')$ of any regular formulation is a continuous function on $\mc P'(\Xi)$ already when the constraint set $Z$ is merely compact.
+The correspondence $\hat P'\mapsto \tset{z\in Z}{\tilde c(z, \hat P')< \tilde v(\hat P')+\epsilon}$ of $\epsilon$-suboptimal solutions in a regular formulation is consequently lower semicontinuous \cite[Corollary 4.2.4.1]{bank1982non} for any $\epsilon>0$.
 Hence, for formulations employing a convex predictor $\tilde c$ and $\mc P(\Xi')$ a compact set, an associated regular predictor can always be found \cite[Theorem 9.1.]{aubin2009set}.
 Should a regular formulation admit unique optimal decisions, such decisions will constitute a regular prescriptor as well following \cite[p.\ 117]{berge1997topological}.
 The need to focus on this restricted but nevertheless quite rich class of regular formulations is necessary due to the rough nature of the employed large deviation argument.

 \begin{assumption} The cost function $c:Z\times\mc P\to\Re, ~(z, P)\mapsto \E{P}{\ell(z, \xi)}$ is continuous. \end{assumption}